Anastasia Gozhva: 2024–25 season

 Gozhva began the season by competing on the 2024–25 ISU Challenger Series, finishing eighteenth at the 2024 Lombardia Trophy and ninth at the 2024 Denis Ten Memorial Challenge.
 She subsequently finished ninth at the 2024 Diamond Spin, eleventh at the 2024 Denkova-Staviski Cup, and fourth at the 2024 Skate Celje.

 In January, Gozhva placed nineteenth at the 2025 Winter World University Games in Turin, Italy.
 The following week, she competed at the 2025 European Championships in Tallinn, Estonia, where she placed twenty-seventh.
 She then finished the season by finishing thirty-third at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Gozhva did not compete during the 2025–2026 season.